Lifts & Terrain

 Shiga Kogen Ski and Snowboard Terrain

-Shiga Kogen is massive, probably the largest in Japan.
-At 607 hectares it’s officially the second largest Japan ski resort to Niseko, although unlike Niseko who includes the off-piste, Shiga Kogen probably only counts the piste runs in the statistic.
-The more European way to measure resort size is the length of the piste runs, and at 80km of piste, Shiga Kogen is completely dwarfed by many of the European ski resorts (see the
+The Shiga Kogen ski area terrain is very big, probably the largest in Japan.
+At 607 hectares it’s officially the second largest Japan ski resort to Niseko, although unlike Niseko who includes the off-piste, the Shiga Kogen ski area probably only counts the piste runs in the statistic.
+The more European way to measure resort size is the length of the piste runs, and at 80km of piste, Shiga Kogen is completely dwarfed by many of the European ski resorts.
+No matter which way you measure it, Shiga Kogen seems colossal by Japanese standards, and you’d need at least three to four days to explore the 19 different areas.

 Shiga Kogen Off-Piste Skiing and Boarding

-Off-piste riding at Shiga Kogen used to be completely taboo, but thankfully in some of the ski areas, the approach seems to be relaxing somewhat.
-In Yakebitaiyama and Shibutoge you’ve largely got a free rein.
-Conversely in the Ichinose Family and Tanne no Mori Okojo areas there are ropes galore with warning signs.
-Perhaps wear an all white outfit (with a white fur collar for good measure) if you want to head off-piste.
+Okushiga Kogen, and at Shibutoge it seems you can largely have a free rein too.
+At other ski areas, there are ropes galore and at Yakebitaiyama (a Prince Resort) it’s officially banned, so perhaps wear an all white outfit (with a white fur collar for good measure) if you want to head off-piste.
 And skiing under a lift anywhere at Shiga Kogen is considered very naughty.

 Interconnected Ski Areas

-Shiga Kogen has a huge advantage over some other ski areas (e.g. Hakuba, Myoko Kogen) in that many of the resorts are inter-connected via the lifts and slopes.
+Myoko Kogen) in that many of the resorts are inter-connected via the lifts and slopes.
 Fifteen of the ski resorts at the north-eastern end of Shiga Kogen (the left hand side of the trail map) are inter-connected.
-This includes the large Yakebitaiyama ski area and the Ichinose areas, where most Westerners stay; so many visitors to Shiga Kogen may not venture past these fifteen resorts.
+This includes the large Yakebitaiyama ski area,

-To get to the ski resorts on the right hand side of the map, you’ll need to catch a free shuttle bus which takes about an hour from one end of Shiga Kogen to the other.
+To get to the ski resorts on the right hand side of the map, you’ll need to catch a free shuttle bus, which takes about an hour from one end of Shiga Kogen to the other.
 These resorts are only partially inter-connected.
 Yokoteyama is connected to Shibutoge, but there’s only a one-way connection with Kumanoyu.

 It’s easy to navigate between the areas because there is lots of English signage, but the transitions are a bit clunky in places.
-Sometimes there are flat spots as well up uphill sections to get to another area (e.g. between Yakebi and Okushiga, between Ichinose and Terakoya, and the bridges over the road).
+Sometimes there are flat spots as well as up uphill sections to get to another area (e.g. between Yakebi and Okushiga, between Ichinose and Terakoya, and the bridges over the road).
 In general there is a lot of skating, poling, or walking required at Shiga Kogen.

 Shiga Kogen Ski Areas – Northern End